BrowserBox/BrowserBox/README.md

 That's it!
 Follow the prompts to set up certificates and it will emit a link that you can send open in any web browser.

-*Please note that the script will also log you into the instance.
+*Please note the Docker image currently does not work on MacOS.
+For MacOS follow the regular clone and install instructions below.
+Also note that the script will also log you into the instance.
 This is so you can explore around if necessary.
 If you don't need that just type `exit` as soon as you hit the running image prompt.*

 # *Special Event!* 🤙 Create a private ephemeral Web Proxy hosted on your GitHub Actions minutes by opening an issue on this repo